sourav-mazumder/Zeppelin-With-R/README.md

 A major difference between `knitr` and `rmarkdown` is that `rmarkdown` uses `pandoc`, an application external to R.

-`pandoc` is what does the work of pulling-in dependencies like javascript and css that are needed for `htmlwidgets` and some other visualizations.
+`htmlwidgets` produces HTML that references dependencies, javacript and css files, that in turn reference other dependencies.

+In `rmarkdown`, `pandoc` processes these dependencies, pulling-in and incorporating the referenced code into a single, self-contained HTML file.

-To use `pandoc`, though, `rmarkdown` has to write everything to disc then call `pandoc`, which also writes its output to disc.
+To use `pandoc`, though, `rmarkdown` writes everything to disc, then calls `pandoc` as an external process, then reads `pandoc`'s output back from disc.

 `knitr`, on the other hand, can operate entirely (or almost entirely) in RAM.

 Its the difference between getting a result in a second, and getting a result in a minimum of a minute.

+After testing, I felt the additional delay would be intolerable for most users and therefore chose to use `knitr` instead of `rmarkdown`.

 I would like to support `htmlwidgets` and have done some work on code to handle dependencies, but it is a non-trivial task.